ericamourao/researchsoftware/README.md

-Factors that Detemine the Adoption or Non-Adoption of Research Software
+Factors that Determine the Adoption of Research Software
 =================

 Copyright (c) 2022 Universidade Federal Fluminense (UFF).